Meet UNA-USA’s 2020-2021 Campus Fellows

 Areas of Focus: Social Media, Youth Members-at-Large

 Saiarchana Darira is the UNA-USA Campus Fellow for the National Region.
 Saiarchana is a third-year student at Arizona State University triple majoring in Psychology, Global Management, and Social and Cultural Analysis: Peace Studies.
 The main goal of all her pursuits is to give hope and love to humanity.
 She is the current President of the United Nations Association Chapter of her university, and works to advance the Sustainable Development Goals of the UN from a university level.
 Saiarchana is making a short film about women empowerment called “Empower Her” to remind women throughout the world that their gender shouldn’t be a limitation to their potential.
-She is also an advocate for sustainability and creates awareness about how living a plant-based diet leads to more ethical treatment of the environment and animals.
 She is also a deeply passionate advocate for mental health and spends her free time teaching mindfulness to students in her university.
 She helped organize the National Summit for Mental Health and Mental Fitness in Denver, Colorado in 2019 to create awareness about the importance of mental health and how initiatives for mental health can lead to more peace in the world.
 She hopes to break down the stigma around mental health around the world, remind people of their worth, and help people cultivate self-love.